ndangelo/type/_posts/docs/2016-01-6-aspire-ghost.markdown

 ### Twitter

-To setup the Twitter feed:
+To set up the Twitter feed:

 * Go to your [Twitter](https://twitter.com/) settings page.
 * Go to "Widgets" on the left side.
-* Create a new widget and customize it as your requirements.
+* Create a new widget and customize it to your requirements.
 * When you create a widget, Twitter will show you a box containing source code, from this code you will see a long number like: `678277339646664704`.
 * Just copy and paste it in `assets/js/script.js` file, in the "Twitter widget" section for `twitterWidgetID` variable with it.